PascaleStark/RecipeManager/README.md

 </p>

 # API Endpoints
 To implement the features above, the application sends HTTP requests to the backend (or uses REST APIs).
 In all cases, the sent data and the received data is in the JSON Format.
+The backend part of the project is done by Dani Stark https://github.com/danistark1/recipesAPI.